hiwabbi/wabbi-gate-by-issues/README.md

 Based on the status of Wabbi gate associated with the issue keys defined in the pull request's commit messages, the pull request's title and the pull request's source branch, this action will display the Wabbi gate status.
-If the gate status is FAILED, the action check will be set to fail.
+If the gate status is FAILED, the action exit code will be set to failure.

 ## Inputs
 ### `wabbiHost`